Microsoft Azure Data Fundamentals Practice Test (DP-900)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What tools can data engineers use to design and schedule pipelines in Azure?
+What tools can a data engineer use to securely schedule workflows in Azure?

 Answer Description